 Reducing friction by speaking the same language

-Perhaps just as importantly, everyone using Pivotal is now speaking the same language when it comes to deploying applications.
+Perhaps just as importantly, everyone using VMware Tanzu is now speaking the same language when it comes to deploying applications.
 “Everybody knows of the platform, how to use the platform, and is excited about using the platform, which makes it easier when it comes to serving our customers.
 That has helped with our transformation and transition,” says Savage.

 A creative environment with happy developers